mjumbewu/digital-literacy-assessment/README.md

 ## Summary

-This is used to assess a students level of digital literacy and gain a baseline for the student at the student's start of the program.
+This is used to assess a student's level of digital literacy and gain a baseline for the student at his or her start.

 ## Assessment